|Much is used with uncountable nouns like smoke, water, money|

 Learn more about this grammar HERE: So and Such – English Grammar (video + free PDF download)

-MUCH and MANY difference – Conclusion and VIDEO
+MUCH or MANY? – Conclusion and VIDEO

 Remember that much is used with uncountable nouns usually in negative sentences.
 Many is used with countable nouns in both positive and negative sentences.
 A LOT OF can be used with both countable and uncountable nouns.